adrienpoly/rubyvideo/README.md

 bin/rails setup
 ```

+### Meilisearch

+Rubyvideo.dev search uses Meilisearch as a search engine.

+To start the app, you need to have Meilisearch installed locally.

+Most likely, when you run the seed process, Meilisearch won't start, and the index will not be created.

+To create the index, start Meilisearch (bin/dev will start it), and in the console, run `Talk.reindex!`

+This will create the local index and enable search.

 ### Starting the Application

-The following command will start Rails, Vite (for CSS and JS), and potentially meilisearch in the future:
+The following command will start Rails, Vite (for CSS and JS), and Meilisearch.

 ```
 bin/dev